RouzbehHaghighi/RModelingMALLMinADN/README.md

 Engineering constraints:
 - Use 0-based bus indices only.
-- Each cluster must contain at least 3 buses.
 - Do not hide high-risk buses inside low-risk zones unless needed for physical continuity.

 Available metrics: